Radiation Exposure: Causes, Symptoms and Support Strategies

 Curcumin & Boswellia

 Curcumin is the active compound of the spice, turmeric.
 It is one of the most well-researched spices with anti-inflammatory, antioxidant, and pain-reducing benefits.
 Research has shown that curcumin may offer radioprotective and radiodesensizing benefits.
 It has shown to benefit radiotherapy treatments by allowing them to kill cancer cells without damaging healthy cells.
 It may also reduce radioactive toxicity (39, 40).

 Boswellia or Indian Frankincense is a potent herbal extract that comes from the Boswellia serrata tree and offers powerful anti-inflammatory benefits.
 It has also shown to potentially help to suppress tumors in breast cancer.
-To experience the benefits of curcumin, I recommend Fermented Turmeric.
+To experience the benefits of curcumin, I recommend Organic Turmeric.
 If you want to benefit from curcumin and Boswellia, I highly recommend taking Inflam Defense (41).

 Pomegranate & Broccoli Sprout Sulfurophane

 Pomegranate is a delicious superfruit with powerful antioxidant benefits that can support your body from the effects of radiation exposure.
 I have written about its benefits in this article.
 Research has shown that pomegranate may offer neuroprotective benefits from the effects of radiation-induced cognitive and behavioral skill deficits in mice (42).

 Broccoli sprouts are another antioxidant-rich supportive food.
 Research has shown that sulforaphane in some cruciferous vegetables offer support for radiation-induced genotoxicity and enhance cancer recovery.
 While these studies have only been done on animals, these results are very promising when it comes to the benefits of pomegranate and broccoli sprouts for radiation exposure (43).